copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Erinyes are now orange.
 - Print a message "You crash into the ground" when taking damage falling down a hole or a trap door.
+- Nonmagic flutes and harps display as "mundane flute" and "mundane harp" when fully identified.

 ### Architectural changes